A framework for continuous superradiant laser operation via sequential transport of atoms: Acknowledgments

-\textbf{Thanks} The authors would like to thank Blandine Guichardaz for the realization of Fig.~\ref{fig:femto_exp} and the IT team of the Institut UTINAM for its technical support.
+This project has been supported by the EIPHI Graduate school (contract ANR-17-EURE-0002) and by the Bourgogne-Franche-Comté Region, by the ANR (project CONSULA, ANR-21-CE47- 0006-02), by First-TF Labex (contract ANR-10-LABX-48-01), and by Oscillator-IMP Equipex (contract ANR-11-EQPX-0033).
+The authors would like to thank Blandine Guichardaz for the realization of Figure~\ref{fig:femto_exp} and the IT team of the Institut UTINAM for its technical support.
 Computations have been performed on computers of the Institut Utinam of the Université Marie et Louis Pasteur, supported by the Région Bourgogne-Franche-Comté and the Institut des Sciences de l'Univers (INSU).
-This project has been supported by the EIPHI Graduate school (contract ANR-17-EURE-0002) and by the Bourgogne-Franche-Comté Region, by the ANR (project CONSULA, ANR-21-CE47-0006-02), by First-TF Labex (contract ANR-10-LABX-48-01), and by Oscillator-IMP Equipex (contract ANR-11-EQPX-0033).